Tipping.

 Bellman

-• If they show you around or help with special requests, tip a few extra dollars.
+If they take you on a tour or help with special requests, tip a few extra dollars.

-• In luxury hotels, tip only the person handling your luggage—not someone from the front desk who just walks you to your room.
+In upscale hotels, tip only the person who is bringing your bags—not an employee of the front desk who just ushers you to your room.

 Concierge

-• No tip for basic help like directions or handing out maps.
+No tip for simple assistance such as directions or distributing maps.

-• Tip at the time of service, not after your stay.
+Tip during the service, not after your departure.

-• If they tried but couldn’t fulfill your request, a small tip (5–10% of the cost) still shows appreciation.
+If they attempted but were unable to accommodate your request, a minimal tip (5–10% of the price) still expresses gratitude.

 Room Service

-• Check if a gratuity (usually 18%) is already included.
+See if a gratuity (typically 18%) is included.

 Housekeeping

-• More if you’re staying in a suite or the service is exceptional.
+More if you are staying in a suite or the service is excellent.

-• Tip daily to ensure the correct staff receives it.
+Tip daily so the correct staff receives it.

-• If you don’t see them, leave the tip in an envelope or with a note marked “Housekeeping.”
+If you do not spot them, leave the tip in an envelope with a note that reads "Housekeeping."

 Valet (Clothing Service)